montagestudio/firefly/README.md

 ### Containers

+!!
+Under Construction - the information in this section is outdated !!

 Run `npm run container-rm-all` to remove all containers from the project server.

 Run `npm run container-rebuild` if you make changes to the `Dockerfile`.
 This will rebuid the base container image.

 ### Debugging Node

+!!
+Under Construction - the information in this section is outdated !!

 Run